 But Farrah doesn’t respond to these, obviously.
 She primarily appears when I am upset.
 At first I thought this was based on being a certain level of upset, and felt invalidated when she didn’t appear at times/the right brain chemicals didn’t happen.
-I wondered if she was a kind of psychotic, automatic self soothing mechanism, the free dopamine of a free puppy.
+I wondered if she was a kind of psychotic, automatic self soothing mechanism, the free dopamine of a free puppy—and I still do think she nudges me towards a form of self soothing.
 Then I started tying her to more of a certain kind of upset.
 It had to run deep, be based in trauma, grief, existential loneliness, and already be a little dissociative or psychotic.

 I humorously personified—puppy-ified?—her appearances to myself repeatedly, and in my ramble that night.
 Y’know, she has stuff to do in her Void, I guess.
 Balls to chase.
 Treats to eat.
 Five more minutes, Mom.
 She can’t eat a real piece of chicken, anyway.

 But trying to assign Farrah motives, the revelation hit me:

 You’re the part of my brain that wants to be psychotic and creative, and not sane/unimaginative.